 Ayurveda prescribes a complete guide to eating: when to eat, how to eat, and what to eat in order to boost your health.
-By adapting to the Ayurvedic diet with some of these easy to follow guidelines, you can experience tremendous health benefits.
+By adapting to the Ayurvedic diet with some of these easy to follow guidelines, you can experience tremendous health benefits and the sense of well-being that comes with an Ayurvedic cleanse.
 Good health goes beyond physical wellness; it also includes a sound mind and spirit.
 The food we eat nourishes both our body and mind.

 The Ayurvedic Diet - Top 10 Guidelines

 1. The Right Way of Eating in Ayurveda

 Did you know that most people suffer from digestion-related problems like stomach pain, bloating, heartburn, and fatigue as a result of incorrect eating habits?
 Ayurveda has a simple solution for these common ailments.

 Our body needs a settled environment to process and digest the nutrients in our food.
 If you eat the incorrect way (like eating while standing, walking, driving or engaged in some other such activity) it may not be very beneficial to your health.
 Further, if you eat more dense or nutritious food at the incorrect time, your body may not be able to properly digest the food.
 For example, eating a heavy dinner late in the evening and then trying to get up early the next day for yoga will likely lead to indigestion.